-Below are stories of some of the Flood Groups we work with:
+We've told the stories of some of the Flood Resilience Groups we work with:

 TeXas: 'Residents Against Flooding' in houston

 Flood survivors, Dean and Charmaine Bixler share their story of flooding in 2015 and 2016 and talk about the Flood Resilience Group, 'Residents Against Flooding'.